 - Written examinations (multiple choice questions, short answer questions, clinical problem solving)

-- Coursework (oral and poster presentations, critical essays, portfolio development, reflective essays)
+- Coursework (oral and poster presentations, essays, video/podcast, written dissertation)

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they are subject to change.

 This course is approved by the Health and Care Professions Council (HCPC) and the Chartered Society of Physiotherapy (CSP).